Bank of India leads losers in 'A' group

-Nippon Life India Asset Management Ltd, Asahi India Glass Ltd, SBI Cards & Payment Services Ltd and Jain Irrigation Systems Ltd are among the other losers in the BSE's 'A' group today, 01 September 2021.
+Endurance Technologies Ltd, Varroc Engineering Ltd, Escorts Ltd and Aptech Ltd are among the other losers in the BSE's 'A' group today, 02 September 2021.

-Nippon Life India Asset Management Ltd, Asahi India Glass Ltd, SBI Cards & Payment Services Ltd and Jain Irrigation Systems Ltd are among the other losers in the BSE's 'A' group today, 01 September 2021.
+Endurance Technologies Ltd, Varroc Engineering Ltd, Escorts Ltd and Aptech Ltd are among the other losers in the BSE's 'A' group today, 02 September 2021.

-Bank of India tumbled 3.46% to Rs 64.1 at 14:49 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 4.87 lakh shares were traded on the counter so far as against the average daily volumes of 2.26 lakh shares in the past one month.
+Bank of India lost 5.43% to Rs 60.1 at 14:50 IST.The stock was the biggest loser in the BSE's 'A' group.On the BSE, 7.66 lakh shares were traded on the counter so far as against the average daily volumes of 2.32 lakh shares in the past one month.

-Nippon Life India Asset Management Ltd lost 3.35% to Rs 409.3.
-The stock was the second biggest loser in 'A' group.On the BSE, 76993 shares were traded on the counter so far as against the average daily volumes of 95246 shares in the past one month.
+Endurance Technologies Ltd tumbled 3.83% to Rs 1625.35.
+The stock was the second biggest loser in 'A' group.On the BSE, 6067 shares were traded on the counter so far as against the average daily volumes of 7707 shares in the past one month.

-Asahi India Glass Ltd crashed 3.35% to Rs 346.
-The stock was the third biggest loser in 'A' group.On the BSE, 21160 shares were traded on the counter so far as against the average daily volumes of 19224 shares in the past one month.
+Varroc Engineering Ltd crashed 2.97% to Rs 280.5.
+The stock was the third biggest loser in 'A' group.On the BSE, 18290 shares were traded on the counter so far as against the average daily volumes of 18154 shares in the past one month.

-SBI Cards & Payment Services Ltd plummeted 3.21% to Rs 1103.25.
-The stock was the fourth biggest loser in 'A' group.On the BSE, 80358 shares were traded on the counter so far as against the average daily volumes of 83421 shares in the past one month.
+Escorts Ltd pared 2.97% to Rs 1307.35.
+The stock was the fourth biggest loser in 'A' group.On the BSE, 69419 shares were traded on the counter so far as against the average daily volumes of 1.25 lakh shares in the past one month.

-Jain Irrigation Systems Ltd dropped 3.21% to Rs 30.15.
-The stock was the fifth biggest loser in 'A' group.On the BSE, 3.83 lakh shares were traded on the counter so far as against the average daily volumes of 6.43 lakh shares in the past one month.
+Aptech Ltd fell 2.94% to Rs 306.65.
+The stock was the fifth biggest loser in 'A' group.On the BSE, 49897 shares were traded on the counter so far as against the average daily volumes of 59491 shares in the past one month.

 Powered by Capital Market - Live News